 If you've lost your Maine traffic citation, you can find out about the traffic ticket by calling the Violations Bureau at (207) 783-5422.
 Don't delay in handling the traffic citation due to your lost ticket.
-You must respond to your traffic citation within 20 days of receiving it.
+You must respond to your traffic citation within 35 calendar days of receiving it.
 Failing to respond to your traffic ticket within this timeframe could lead to a ME driver's license suspension.

 When you call, you will need to provide your first name, last name, date of birth, and driver's license number in order to obtain information about your lost ticket.
 The Violations Bureau agent will then locate your Maine traffic ticket's citation number and inform you on how to pay the ticket or request a court date.

 Decide How You'll Plead To Your Maine Ticket

 Once you have your lost ME traffic ticket information, you must decide on how to plead to your traffic violation in traffic court.
 In Maine, you have three options: